RhiH/recipe_store/README.md

 **User Goals: the main user goals are:**

-- Provide a space to upload a favourite recipe.
+- Provide a space to upload a favourite recipe
-- Ensure the user's recipes are displayed on their profile page.
+- Ensure the user's recipes are displayed on their profile page
-- Ensure all recipes are displayed on the home page.
+- Ensure all recipes are displayed on the home page
-- Create a search function that allows all recipes to be searched by name.
+- Create a search function that allows all recipes to be searched by name
-- Ensure each recipe has it's own page with instructions to follow.
+- Ensure each recipe has it's own page with instructions to follow

 ## User Stories

-- As a vistor to the site I would like to be able to share my favourite recipes.
+- As a vistor to the site I would like to be able to share my favourite recipes
-- As a vistor to the site I want to be able to view all my recipes in one place.
+- As a vistor to the site I want to be able to view all my recipes in one place
-- As a visitor to the site I want to be able to create, edit and delete my recipes.
+- As a visitor to the site I want to be able to create, edit and delete my recipes
-- As a visitor to the site I want to be able to see all the recipes available at a glance.
+- As a visitor to the site I want to be able to see all the recipes available at a glance
-- As a vistor to the site I want to be able to click on individual recipes without needing to log in.
+- As a vistor to the site I want to be able to click on individual recipes without needing to log in
-- As a visitor to the site I want to be able to see the recipes on my mobile phone.
+- As a visitor to the site I want to be able to see the recipes on my mobile phone

+---

 ## Design Choices